 Again, the report mentions that, “It is a good idea to deploy multiple factor authentication throughout all systems that support it and discourage password reuse.
 These actions will definitely help mitigate the impact of stolen credentials across the organization.”
 A password manager can reduce or eliminate password reuse while multifactor authentication can thwart attacks with stolen credentials.
 Both solutions are essential to a strong security posture.

-Now is the time to invest in stronger access management cleaner master
+Now is the time to invest in stronger access management

 This year’s report of course explores much more than what we’ve highlighted here.
 But for those businesses that have yet to invest in an access management strategy that includes password management and multifactor authentication, the 2019 DBIR makes a convincing case that it is an essential tool for reducing and preventing common attacks.
 Not only will an Enterprise Password Management solution like LastPass improve the overall security of your organization – especially when paired with multifactor authentication – you’ll also see a boost in productivity as employee password frustrations go down and IT can focus on more value-add activities.